jayli/vim-easycomplete/README.md

 If you want to customize the kind icon, you can modify the configuration with <https://nerdfonts.com> installed.
 [Examples](custom-config.md).

 You can add custom Pmenu styles by defining these highlight groups:

+> In most cases, you don't need to do so.

 - `EasyFuzzyMatch`: highlight fuzzy matching character.
 It links to "PmenuMatch" by default.
 - `EasyPmenu`: Pmenu style.
 It links to "Pmenu" by default.